thehydrostaticsu/PathVariance/samples/README.md

 step is `false` to reflect that the test was expected to fail at that point.

-This gives a modal share of 8 of 12, which is 66.7 percent, deliberately below
+This gives a modal share of 8 of 12, which is 66.7 percent, deliberately below the default 90 percent stability threshold so the `report` subcommand exits 1 and the instability is visible.

+## Why these exact numbers

+The shape was chosen so the derived statistics are worth checking by hand: